 Our tip: No!

 Attentive readers may have already noticed: the main problem areas are minerals – mainly iron, calcium, zinc, and magnesium.
-So, the answer to “Which supplements should not be taken together?” is often at least partly a mineral.
+So, the answer to “What vitamins should not be taken together?” is often at least partly a mineral.
 This can be a helpful guideline in everyday life.
 The four-way combo of calcium, magnesium, iron, and zinc is particularly tricky!

 For better clarity, here’s a table of the most common combos.